Pennsylvania Route 106

 Pennsylvania Route 106 (PA 106) is a 20.69 mi state highway located in both Susquehanna and Lackawanna counties in Pennsylvania.
 Route 106 begins at a fork from U.S. Route 11 (US 11) in the community of Kingsley.
 The route heads southeasterly for most of its length, interchanging with Interstate 81 (I-81) in Lenox Township.
 PA 106 continues into the city of Carbondale, where the designation terminates at US 6 Business (US 6 Bus., North Main Street), the former alignment of US 6 through Carbondale.

 PA 106 is one of five portions of the original U.S. Route 106 (US 106), a spur of US 6 through Pennsylvania.
 US 106 went from US 6 in Wyalusing to the New York state line in Damascus Township along current-day PA 652.
-The designation was eliminated in 1972 and replaced by PA 106 from Kingsley to Carbondale, PA 652 from Indian Orchard to Darbytown and PA 706 from Wyalusing to Nichols.
+The designation was eliminated in 1972 and replaced by PA 106 from Kingsley to Carbondale, PA 652 from Indian Orchard to Darbytown and PA 706 from Wyalusing to New Milford.